-Early on, B.A.S.S. recognized that bass are a renewable resource and developed the catch-and-release ethic that is standard with tournaments.
-B.A.S.S.
-Conservation continues raising the bar on tournament fish care by supporting scientific research studies focusing on care of tournament-caught bass.
+Early on, B.A.S.S. recognized that bass are a renewable resource and developed the catch-and-release ethic that is the standard among virtually all tournaments.
+B.A.S.S. published the booklet Keeping Bass Alive, A Guidebook for Tournament Anglers and Organizers in 2003 and it quickly became the source of fish-care information in the bass fishing world.
+Continuing to raise the bar in tournament fish care, B.A.S.S.
+Conservation supports scientific research focusing care of tournament-caught bass.
 The latest practices and improvements are rolled out through the B.A.S.S.
-Federation Nation in B.A.S.S.Times Magazine and on Bassmaster.com, to educate anglers about how to better handle fish they intend to release.
+Nation in B.A.S.S.Times Magazine and on Bassmaster.com, educating anglers about how to better handle fish they intend to release.
 B.A.S.S.
-Conservation extends its outreach to the general angling public to ensure a positive perception of bass fishing and tournament angling.
+Conservation extends its outreach to the general angling public through our media platforms to ensure a positive perception of bass fishing and tournament angling.

 When you join B.A.S.S., you get more than just a magazine and a membership card.
 You become part of that Society and are supporting more than 50 years of natural resource conservation.
 Devoted to the challenges that lie ahead, B.A.S.S.
 Conservation continues to work on behalf of our members and the aquatic resources we all value - and we encourage you to get involved.
 To learn how, contact your state's B.A.S.S.
 Nation conservation director from this list.